Bharath17719/Python-Projects/README.md

 ## Project - 2: Find Maximum and Minimum Number
 ## Descriptive:
-Finding  Maximum and Minimum  Numbers, Where the user will enter the 3 numbers, within the 3 Numbers which one is Maximum and Minimum  going to Finds
+Finding  Maximum and Minimum numbers, Where the user enter the 3 numbers, within the 3 Numbers which one is Maximum and Minimum.

 ### Algorithm:

-1. Ask to 'Enter 3 number' for Better understanding purpose we Assume that suppose ( A, B, C ).
+1. Ask to Enter 3 number Assume that ( A, B, C ).
     - Display A value:

     - Display B value: